rmccrear/codex-lv3-may-2025/week6/ASSIGNMENT_CAPSTONE_PLANNING_MOODLE.md

 ## Instructions

 ### Step 1: Access the Planning Worksheet
-📋 Open and make a copy of the [Capstone Planning Worksheet](https://docs.google.com/document/d/1GT_9HHmCe1kTSk-67HErz-HNocPdi_Uqw8g698Kx5Ig/edit?usp=sharing)
+📋 Open and make a copy of the [Capstone Planning Worksheet Google Doc](https://docs.google.com/document/d/1GT_9HHmCe1kTSk-67HErz-HNocPdi_Uqw8g698Kx5Ig/edit?usp=sharing)

-**Or use the markdown version:** [Planning Worksheet](https://rmccrear.github.io/codex-lv3-may-2025/week6/CAPSTONE_PLANNING_WORKSHEET.html)
+**Note:** You must use the Google Doc version for this assignment.

 ### Step 2: Complete All Sections
 Work through the worksheet systematically: